ajiwo/ratelimit/README.md

 **Multi-tier support:**
 - Fixed Window strategy supports multiple tiers with independent limits and windows
 - All tiers must allow for a request to be accepted
-- Use `strategies.NewFixedWindowConfig()` for single-tier backward compatibility
+- Use the builder pattern with `strategies.NewFixedWindowConfig(key).AddTier(name, limit, window).Build()` for both single and multi-tier configurations
-- Existing single-tier FixedWindowConfig usage will continue to work unchanged
+- For single-tier configurations, add a single tier named "default"

 **Available functional options:**
 - `WithBackend(backend)` - Use a custom backend instance